 Earth is like a bell, and an earthquake is a way to ring it.
 Like other waves, seismic waves bend and bounce when passing from one material to another, like moving from a dense rock to a rock with even higher density.
 When a wave bends as it moves into a different substance, it is known as refraction, and when waves bounce back, it is known as reflection.
-Because S waves cannot move through liquid, they are blocked by the liquid outer core, creating a shadow zone on the side of the planet opposite of the earthquake source.
+Because S waves cannot move through liquid, they are blocked by the liquid outer core, creating a shadow zone on the opposite side of the planet to the earthquake source.

 9.7 Measuring Earthquakes